kbroman/ProgrammingNotes/linux_macVM.md

     - On the Mac VM, went to Sharing Preferences and turned on "File Sharing" and "Remote Login", and gave the guest the name "MacVM"
     - Now can `ssh`/`scp` from linux host to `MacVM.local`.
+    - **But** I don't have internet access with the bridged adaptor;
+      if I switch back to "NAT" and log out and log in again, I have internet again.